benhaotang/OpenDeepResearcher-via-searxng/README.md

 ---

-Follow me on [X](https://x.com/mattshumer_) for updates on this and other AI things I'm working on.
+Follow original author on [X](https://x.com/mattshumer_) for updates on the base code.

+Follow this repo for updates from my side.

-OpenDeepResearcher is released under the MIT License.
+OpenDeepResearcher and OpenDeepResearcher-via-searxng are released under the MIT License.
 See the LICENSE file for more details.